SoftwareAG/c8y-docs/content/users-guide/sensor-app-bundle/register.md

     ![QR code](/images/users-guide/csa/csa-connect-smartphone-wizard-step3.png)

-3. From your smartphone, launch the app and tap **Connect** in the top right corner of the screen.
+3. From your smartphone, launch the app and tap **Register** in the top right corner of the screen.
 4. Grant access to your camera if the app asks you for permission.
 5. Scan the QR code shown on your PC's web browser.
 If you can't scan the QR code, tap **Manual registration** on your smartphone and fill in the details at the right side of the wizard screen.
 6. Back on your smartphone, tap **Done**.
 Sensor measurements are sent to the server.
 They can be viewed in the device's dashboard.